 If you want to sound like Jeff, focus on not playing the right hand too loudly.

 Practice slowly and work your way up to about quarter note = 174 bpm.
 If you want to do yourself a favor here, practice this to the “Rosanna Intro and Verse” loop in our MIDI player.
 You get access to this and all other free MIDI loops after signing up for our Free Membership.

 As a bonus you can practice everything else in the Rosanna drum part to our MIDI tracks as well.
-The chorus groove, the fills, and the horn unison lick.
+The chorus groove, the fills, and the horn unison lick are all in here, for FREE!
 How’s that for studying smart?